-Remember you will need 20 USD for your Kenyan visa when you land at Jomo Kenyatta International Airport in Nairobi unless you are traveling on a South African passport.
+Remember you will need 50 USD for your Kenyan visa when you land at Jomo Kenyatta International Airport in Nairobi unless you are travelling on a South African passport.
+Also do have suitable notes organised to pay the exact amount for your local payment if at all possible.
+Your local payment is payable on Day One of the trip.